Zvezdomirov/JChess/README.md

-This is my first time programming a game from scratch, so the code may be a bit clumsy.
+This is my first time programming a game from scratch, so the code might be a bit clumsy.